srjsunny/Twitter-Sentiment-Analysis/README.md

 ```mysql
 bin/hive -S
 ```
-- Create an external table *twitter* and load the data present in output folder into it. *Make sure there is only the required file in the output folder not anything else*
+- Create an external table *twitter* and load the data present in output folder into it. *Except part-m-00000 file which contains the output delete everything else present in the folder.*
 ```mysql
 CREATE EXTERNAL TABLE TWITTER
 (